 - There are so many backpackers in Thailand that you’ll rarely have to be alone

-If you’ve never traveled solo before, then Thailand is one of the top destinations I recommend trying it out.
-You may conclude it’s not for you, but chances are it will open your eyes to just how fun it can be to travel by yourself.
+If you’ve never traveled solo before, then Thailand is one of the best countries to try it out.
+You may still conclude it’s not for you, but chances are it will open your eyes to just how fun it can be to travel by yourself.

 You can certainly pick some forgotten beach on a Thai island and live a Robinson Crusoe life for a while, but if you travel to any of the known tourist destinations you’re destined to meet other (solo) travelers everywhere.